Nick-Cho/OpenGym/README.md

 This service provides the user a tool to book a time slot to use a homegym (owners have the option to allow users to come in at any time, representing by the **Is_Commercial** field in the Gym Table.
 The main focusses for this service are:
 - High Consistency (avoid overbooking)
 - Security (for payments in the future) <br />
+Consistency is important to avoid the problem of an overbooked time slots if both users happen to book at the same time.
+At first, I was considering the use of isolation DB levels however, my use case would require a serializable level which would bottleneck the DB transactions severely.
+Instead I opted for **optimistic concurrency** as these write consistency issues wouldn't be frequent enough to require **pessimistic concurrency** and using pessimistic concurrency would also prove slower than optimistic concurrency.

+## Todo
+- Finish MSK broker configuration
+- Payment system for in app transactions
+- Webjob to automate timeslot writing